Gearbox-protocol/dev-docs/pages/intro.md

 The protocol has two sides to it: passive liquidity providers who earn higher APY by providing liquidity; - and active traders, farmers, or even other protocols who can borrow those assets to trade or farm with x4+ leverage.

-That is possible thanks to Credit Accounts…
+That is possible because of Credit Accounts…

 ### Credit Accounts